danskernesdigitalebibliotek/dpl-design-system/README.md

 The Storybook interface is simple and intuitive to use.
 Browse the project's stories now by navigating to them in the sidebar.
-The stories are divided into "Components" and "Atoms" where atoms are the smaller building blocks that can be used to build bigger components.
-Each Atom/Component has a corresponding `.stories` file.
+The stories are divided into "Atoms", "Elements", "Components" and "Pages" where Atoms are the smaller building blocks that can be used in Elements.
+Components assembles from Atoms and Elements and corrosponds to a "Block" in Drupal.
+Pages provide a view of more than 1 Component.
+Each Atom/Element/Component/Page has a corresponding
+`.stories` file.
 View their code in the `src/stories` directory to learn how they work.
 The `stories` file is used to add the component to the Storybook interface.